robfranken/motivation/README.md

 # motivation
-repository for the paper on motivation, using a LP(T)A approach.
+Applying an LP(T)A approach on motivation (SDT) dimensions in athletes.
 Site: https://robfranken.github.io/motivation/